sensu/sensu-docs/content/sensu-go/6.0/operations/monitoring-as-code/_index.md

 ### Export existing resources

-If you've already created an observability workflow, use `sensuctl dump` to create a copy of your existing resource definitions.
+If you've already created observability resources, use `sensuctl dump` to create a copy of your existing resource definitions.

 First, create a sensu directory: